-On 16 July 2019, the Solicitors Disciplinary Tribunal (“Tribunal”) found the following complaint against the Respondent proved on his own admission:
+The Solicitors Disciplinary Tribunal (“Tribunal”) found the following complaints against the Respondent, formerly a Consultant of a solicitors’ firm, admitted and proved on his own plea :

 1st Complaint – breach of rule 2(a), (c) and (d) of the SPR in that the Respondent was convicted of one count of theft of money belonging to his employer contrary to section 9 of the Theft Ordinance (Cap 210) and one count of obtaining property, being money belonging to a client of his employer, by deception contrary to section 17(1) of the Theft Ordinance at the Eastern Magistrates’ Courts in ESCC 1133/2014 and sentenced to imprisonment for 6 months in total and ordered to pay (via the Magistracy) HK$3,000 in restitution.
 The original sentence was substituted by a sentence of imprisonment of 4.5 months suspended for 12 months after the Respondent’s appeal against the sentence was allowed.